errsole/errsole.js/README.md

 * **Error Notifications:** Errsole delivers notifications for app crashes and custom alerts directly to your Email or Slack.

+* **Data Retention:** You can specify the number of days you wish to keep your app logs.

 ## Setup

 * [Errsole with MongoDB](docs/mongodb-storage.md)